UPDATED on Oct. 2, 2020

 And you’ll find lots of other original shows and movies to watch from the Disney vault.
 Everything from the Marvel Universe, the Star Wars franchise of movies, National Geographic and Pixar are included.

 Disney+ has four simultaneous streams.
 Unlike Netflix, 4K HDR10 picture resolution is included at no extra charge.
-You can look over the Disney+ library before deciding whether to sign up for a free 7-day trial.
+You can look over the Disney+ library

 The Disney+ bundle pretty much gets you the whole Simpsons universe.